gt-space/luna/firmware/reco/README.md

   - `processor_1_enabled` (bool, 1 byte)
   - `processor_2_enabled` (bool, 1 byte)
   - `processor_3_enabled` (bool, 1 byte)
-  - Padding (24 bytes, all zeros)
+  - Padding (22 bytes, all zeros)
-- Checksum: Calculated on opcode + body
-- Transfer length: 148 bytes; RECO telemetry shifted in during the transfer is currently discarded by the driver
+- Transfer length: 132 bytes; RECO telemetry shifted in during the transfer is currently discarded by the driver

 ### Messages FROM RECO (to FC)